st4ple/splunk-twitter-add-on/README.md

 ### Via the Splunk GUI

-Download the ZIP directory of this repository and upload to your Splunk instance via Apps->Manage Apps->Install App from File.
+Download the [ZIP directory of this repository](https://github.com/st4ple/splunk-twitter-add-on/archive/master.zip) and upload it to your Splunk instance via `Apps->Manage Apps->Install App from File`.

 ## Configuration